State / Territory Benefits - Pennsylvania

 Eligibility: Qualified Veterans as indicated in the County Code.
 A Veteran having legal residence at the time of death, whether or not the Veteran died in the county or was buried in the county.

-Jury Duty: Exempt from jury duty.
+Jury Duty: Exempt or excused from jury duty.

 Eligibility: A member of the Armed Forces serving on active service.